-We define materiality as the magnitude of misstatement in the non-statutory financial statements that makes it probable that the economic decisions of a reasonably knowledgeable person would be changed or influenced.
+We define materiality as the magnitude of misstatement in the financial statements that makes it probable that the economic decisions of a reasonably knowledgeable person would be changed or influenced.
 We use materiality both in planning the scope of our audit work and in evaluating the results of our work.

-Based on our professional judgement, we determined materiality for the non-statutory financial statements as a whole as follows:
+Based on our professional judgement, we determined materiality for the financial statements as a whole as follows:

-Materiality £1,063,000 (2021: £3,874,000)

-Basis for determining materiality

-2% of Net Asset Value (2021: 2% of Net Asset Value)

-Rationale for the benchmark applied

-Net Asset Value is the Key Performance Indicator of the Trust.
-The holders of units are interested in capital appreciation of their investment, thus NAV is appropriate.
-Materiality decreased from prior year as a result of the increase in realised/unrealised gain on the financial assets at FVTPL.
+Materiality £945,000 (2022: £1,063,000) Basis for determining materiality 2% of Net Asset Value (2022: 2% of Net Asset Value) Rationale for the benchmark applied Net Asset Value is the key performance indicator of the Trust.
+The holders of units are interested in capital appreciation of their investment; thus NAV is considered the most appropriate benchmark.